UK says does not believe other carmakers rigged emissions, some yet to reply

-LONDON Britain's transport minister said he did not believe that other carmakers were rigging vehicle emissions after Volkswagen (VOWG_p.DE) cheated tests in the United States, but said some carmakers had yet to response to requests for information.
+LONDON Oct 12 Britain's transport minister said he did not believe that other carmakers were rigging vehicle emissions after Volkswagen cheated tests in the United States, but said some carmakers had yet to response to requests for information.

 "So far as the responses we've received ... from the manufacturers involved in manufacturing cars in this country, I am satisfied (that they are not cheating emissions tests) but there are still some companies which have not yet responded to the letters we've sent," Patrick McLoughlin said.